sparsh-b/Drivable-Ground-Segmentation/README.md

 ### Image extraction
 - Every 100th frame of each video was extracted to form a total of 1260 images in the dataset.

+### Train - Validation - Test Split
+- The obtained 1260 images are randomly split in the ratio of 80-10-10.

 ### Data Annotation
 - The tool [Dataloop](https://dataloop.ai/) is used for annotating the ground truth masks on the images.